This post has already been read 1846 times!

 Everyone knows about personal development plans and self-improvement plans but what about professional development?

 Advancements in technology, techniques, methodology and information take place rapidly.
-The skills or knowledge you learned earlier put you in danger of being made redundant unless you keep upgrading your skills and enhancing your knowledge.
+The skills or knowledge you learned earlier put you in danger of being made redundant.
+Unless you keep upgrading your skills and enhancing your knowledge to stay relevant.

 This does not mean going out and signing up for all the training programmes that your organization offers or that appears in advertisements whether you read them in the newspapers or receive email alerts.